Hiring Managers: Stop spilling the beans in interviews

 We’ve talked a lot so far in this series ‘The Art and Science of Presenting’ about creating and having a meaningful conversation as opposed to simply presenting your thoughts and ideas.

-When you reflect on the conversations you’ve enjoyed and remembered the most it’s likely you’ll find that it’s those…Continue
+When you reflect on the conversations you’ve enjoyed and remembered the most it’s likely you’ll find that it’s those conversations in which you felt entirely comfortable with the…Continue

 Added by Maurice DeCastro on April 17, 2015 at 18:00 — No Comments